Avoid Bot Detection With Playwright Stealth: 9 Solutions for 2025

 - Set

-when launching the browser:pythonfrom playwright.sync_api import sync_playwright with sync_playwright() as p: browser = p.chromium.launch(headless=False) # Launch in headful mode page = browser.new_page() page.goto("https://www.example.com") page.screenshot(path="headful_mode.png") browser.close()
+headless=Falsewhen launching the browser:For production scraping, this might not be scalable, but it's a useful technique for debugging and bypassing particularly stubborn detection systems.pythonfrom playwright.sync_api import sync_playwright with sync_playwright() as p: browser = p.chromium.launch(headless=False) # Launch in headful mode page = browser.new_page() page.goto("https://www.example.com") page.screenshot(path="headful_mode.png") browser.close()

 Code Operation Steps: